New Garside structures and applications to Artin groups: Background

 An interval-labeling $\lambda$ is \emph{group-like} if, for any two chains $x \leq y \leq z$ and $x' \leq y' \leq z'$ having two pairs of corresponding labels in common, the third pair of labels are equal.

 An interval-labeling $\lambda$ is \emph{balanced} if

 \edf

 Note that McCammond's definition of balanced interval labeling (\cite[Definition~1.11]{mccammond_intro_garside}) only requires the first equality to hold.
-However, McCammond states that the second inequality is a consequence of being balanced and group-like, which does dot seem obvious.
-We therefore chose to strenghten the definition of a balanced labeling, in order to ensure that all consequences of a combinatorial Garside structure hold.
+However, McCammond states that the second inequality is a consequence of being balanced and group-like, which does not seem obvious.
+We therefore chose to strengthen the definition of a balanced labeling, to ensure that all consequences of a combinatorial Garside structure hold.

 \bdf[Interval complex and interval group] Let $P$ denote a poset with a group-like interval-labeling $\lambda$.